yavuzozge/HomeSeerDimmers/README.md

   LedSyncInterval: 00:10:00
   ZWavePingInterval: 00:00:00 # disabled
 ```
+To see supported configuration items, see [Config](Apps/Dimmers/Config.cs)

 4. Deploy the app to NetDaemon add-on.
-I made the following config changes:
+Don't forget to make the following configuration changes to the add-on:
 ```
     app_assembly: HomeSeerDimmers.dll
 ```